 A great resource to use when you’re stuck in a rut is Behance.net.
-At Behance, you can narrow your search to iPhone or iPad specific images and get ideas from multiple industries.
+At Behance, you can narrow your search to iPhone or iPad-specific images and get ideas from multiple industries.
 Seeing what someone did creatively for the music industry, for example, can very well spark an idea for a project in a different one.

 It may also be a good idea to subscribe to a few magazines.
 Net and Web Designer are just two that could be a valuable resource in helping to kick start some of your ideas.
 Flip around some old issues.
-You may just find something that sparks your interest for a new creative.
+You may just find something that sparks your interest in a new creative.